-If the on-site test is positive, the following steps will be taken:
+If the on-site antigen test is positive, the following steps will be taken:

-- We will arrange for a PCR test at a nearby location.
-When the results of the PCR test are returned, parents will be notified, regardless of outcome. - Until test results have been returned, camp staff will provide a daily update on the camper's condition at an agreed upon time and if symptoms change or more symptoms develop. - The camper will be kept in medical isolation until arrangements can be made to have the child return home.
-Depending on the time of receiving the results, we will expect the camper to be picked up by a parent or designated party the same day or early in the next day. - Campers and staff members with the COVID-19 symptoms will be COVID-19 tested and quarantined from the rest of the camp community while awaiting results. - Parents of the other campers in the COVID-19 positive cabin will be informed by camp staff that someone in their cabin has tested positive.
-We are not legally allowed to share the identity of the COVID-19 individual. - Camp staff will immediately begin contract tracing, identifying anyone the COVID-19 patient came in contact with during the previous 48 hours. - Any campers or staff that are identified as contacts (but not in the same cabin) will be monitored closely by both counselors and our nurse. - COVID-19 tests will be administered at camp as necessary. - If our nurse determines that further care is needed for anyone exhibiting COVID-19 symptoms, such as difficulty breathing or a dangerously high fever, we will transport the camper to the hospital for treatment.
+- The camper will be kept in medical isolation while arrangements are made to have the child return.
+We will expect the camper to be picked up by a parent or designated party the same day or early in the next day. - Campers and staff of the cabin will be COVID tested. - Parents of the other campers in the COVID-19 positive cabin will be informed by camp staff that someone in their cabin has tested positive.
+We are not legally allowed to share the identity of the COVID-19 individual. - Camp staff will immediately begin contract tracing, identifying anyone the COVID-19 patient came in contact with during the previous 48 hours.
+Any campers or staff that are identified as contacts (but not in the same cabin) will be monitored and tested. - If our nurse determines that further care is needed for anyone exhibiting COVID-19 symptoms, such as difficulty breathing or a dangerously high fever, we will transport the camper to the hospital for treatment.
 Local to us are hospitals in Spooner and Hayward.
-If a camper requires care beyond the level those hospitals provide, they can be medically transported to a larger and more medically equipped facility in Duluth, MN. - If multiple campers and staff members are confirmed positive for COVID-19, we have isolation facilities large enough for them to be isolated together by gender.
-ONLY confirmed positives will be isolated together, a confirmed positive person will not be isolated with an individual awaiting results of a COVID-19 test. - We are confident that we can provide medical care and support for any individuals with a confirmed or potential COVID-19 diagnosis.
+If a camper requires care beyond the level those hospitals provide, they can be medically transported to a larger and more medically equipped facility in Duluth, MN.